 The next stop for travelers on the way to the Sequoia south entrance is Amphitheater Point.
 On a road filled with 180-degree turns, this one stands out.
 The sharp switchback has room for a few cars to park in the middle.

-Actually, it seems like a dangerous place to park, because you’ll have limited vision as you try to pull back out into traffic.
+Actually, it seems like a dangerous place to park, because you’ll have a limited view as you try to pull back out into traffic.
 Fortunately, that big curve slows traffic considerably.